QuiverCommunity/quiver-game-on-pylons/GamesIdea/Blockchainy/SpaceFight/README.md

 You are living in universe.
 Your planet does not have size and weight until you buy soil from world maker service.
-There are transporter itemrs which moves weapons to other planet.
+There are transporter items which moves weapons to other planet.
 There are weapons that are useful for attacking, defending planets.
 There are small guest planets that can make you grow by attacking it.
 There's a way to send mail from one planet to another but it takes time, moving in light speed.